MicrosoftDocs/quantum-docs/articles/includes/pricing-optimization.md

 ## Toshiba SQBM+

-1QBit offers two plans: a Pay-as-you-go model based on the runtime of your optimization problem, and a fixed monthly plan.
+Toshiba SQBM+ offers two plans: Learn & Develop model and Performace at Scale model, both based on the runtime of your optimization problem.

 ### [Learn & Develop](#tab/tabid-learndevelop)